 Gladstone Land Advisers, Inc. ("Land Advisers"), a Delaware corporation and a subsidiary of ours, was created to collect any non-qualifying income related to our real estate portfolio and to perform certain small-scale farming business operations.
 We have elected for Land Advisers to be taxed as a taxable REIT subsidiary ("TRS") of ours.
 Since we currently own all of the voting securities of Land Advisers, its financial position and results of operations are consolidated within our financial statements.
-For the tax years ended December 31, 2023, 2022, and 2021, there was no taxable income or loss from Land Advisers, nor did we have any undistributed REIT taxable income.
+For each of the tax years ended December 31, 2024, 2023, and 2022, there was no taxable income or loss from Land Advisers, nor did we have any undistributed REIT taxable income.